Jaime Martín – Chief Conductor

-Jaime Martín, who has shot to worldwide attention as a conductor following a prominent career as an elite flautist, will begin his tenure as Chief Conductor at the MSO in 2022, investing the Orchestra with prodigious musical creativity and momentum.
+Jaime Martín, who has shot to worldwide attention as a conductor following a prominent career as an elite flautist, began his tenure as Chief Conductor at the MSO in 2022, investing the Orchestra with prodigious musical creativity and momentum.

 Xian Zhang – Principal Guest Conductor